Police: Woman stabbed while running was likely random target

-WASHINGTON — Police say an avid runner who was killed in a residential neighborhood in the nation’s capital was likely a random target.
+WASHINGTON — Police say an avid runner who was killed in a residential neighborhood in the nation’s capital after recently getting engaged was likely a random target.

 D.C.
 Police Chief Peter Newsham tells news outlets the stabbing of 35-year-old Wendy Karina Martinez was likely random, but an investigation is ongoing.
 Police say the Georgetown alumnae was stabbed multiple times Tuesday night and managed to stumble into a nearby restaurant for help.